Frequestly Asked Questions

 5. How do I know you’ll keep me informed about my case?

-We need information from you in order to effectively represent you and to maximize the value of your case.
+I need information from you in order to effectively represent you and to maximize the value of your case.
 Both myself personally and my professional staff work very hard to keep our clients informed of any and all significant developments in their cases.
 Your satisfaction with my representation of you is one of my primary goals.
 Frequently, we can answer your questions by telephone, which will save you time and money.

 6. What is the value of my case?